codefresh-io/docs.codefresh.io/_posts/2023-07-30-july-release-notes.md

 You have the flexibility to sync users in multiple ways: through the UI's `Auto-group sync`, performing on-demand synchronization through the CLI, or integrating sync into a Codefresh pipeline using the CLI synchronize command.

 **Delete users removed during sync**
 We added an option to further streamline Okta SSO account and user management in Codefresh.
-You can now can easily remove individual users who are deactivated in Okta, not only from the current account but from additional accounts you have defined in your current account.
+You can now easily remove individual users who are deactivated in Okta from both the current account in Codefresh and any additional accounts defined in your current account.
-The Users list is updated, keeping both the Teams and Users lists always organized.
+The Users list is updated accordingly, ensuring that both the Teams and Users lists are always organized.

  {% include